Fang-Zhang/React-FrontEnd-Developer-Career/InterviewQuestions/Techical Questions.md

    DOM stands for Document Object Model.
 The DOM represents an HTML document with a logical tree structure.
 Each branch of the tree ends in a node, and each node contains objects.

    React keeps a lightweight representation of the real DOM in the memory, and that is known as the virtual DOM.
 When the state of an object changes, the virtual DOM changes only that object in the real DOM, rather than updating all the objects.

+   The Virtual DOM (VDOM) is an in-memory representation of Real DOM.
+The representation of a UI is kept in memory and synced with the "real" DOM.
+It's a step that happens between the render function being called and the displaying of elements on the screen.
+This entire process is called reconciliation.

 5. Why use React instead of other frameworks, like Angular?
    - **Easy creation of dynamic applications**: React makes it easier to create dynamic web applications because it provides less coding and provides more functionality, whereas, with JavaScript applications, code tends to get complex very quickly.